Spectrum Range

-The Spectrum Range, formerly gazetted as the Spectrum Mountains and the Rainbow Mountains, is a small mountain range in Cassiar Land District of northwestern British Columbia, Canada.
+The Spectrum Range is a small mountain range in Cassiar Land District of northwestern British Columbia, Canada.
 Located on the Tahltan Highland, it borders the Skeena Mountains in the east and the Boundary Ranges of the Coast Mountains in the west.
-The Spectrum Range reaches an elevation of 2430 m at Kitsu Peak and is surrounded by the Arctic Lake Plateau in the southwest and the Kitsu Plateau in the northwest.
-It lies at the southern end of the Mount Edziza volcanic complex which includes the two neighbouring plateaus, as well as Mount Edziza and the Big Raven Plateau to the north.
-The mountain range is drained on all sides by streams within the Stikine River watershed and, unlike Mount Edziza to the north, contains relatively small separate glaciers.
-Mount Edziza Provincial Park is the main protected area surrounding the Spectrum Range.
+The range is bounded by the Arctic Lake Plateau in the southwest and the Kitsu Plateau in the northwest.
+It lies at the southern end of the Mount Edziza volcanic complex, which includes the two neighbouring plateaus and the Big Raven Plateau to the north.
+The range contains glaciers and is drained on all sides by streams within the Stikine River watershed.
+It is characterized by multi-coloured rocks, after which the range is named.
+Kitsu Peak, the highest point of the range, reaches an elevation of 2430 m.
+The range is a protected area as it lies within Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia.

 The Spectrum Range is the eroded remains of a large lava dome whose original surface is only preserved as a few small remnants on the summits of the higher peaks.
-This dome formed between 3.5 and 2.5 million years ago during the second magmatic cycle of the Mount Edziza volcanic complex and was originally more than 25 km wide.
-Much of the dome consists of massive rhyolite and trachyte lava flows, but relatively minor basalt lava flows erupted later during the dome's formation.
-These lava flows form the nearly circular group of pyramidal peaks and long, narrow-crested ridges comprising the Spectrum Range; the basalt flows mainly cap the higher peaks.
-Volcanism in the last 2.5 million years has mainly occurred on the northwestern and southwestern sides of the Spectrum Range, but the precise age of the latest eruption is unknown.
+This dome, originally more than 25 km wide, formed between 3.5 and 2.5 million years ago during the second magmatic cycle of the Mount Edziza volcanic complex.
+Much of the dome consists of massive rhyolite and trachyte lava flows, but relatively minor basalt flows erupted later during the dome's formation.
+These lava flows form the nearly circular group of pyramidal peaks and long, narrow-crested ridges comprising the range; the basalt flows mainly cap the higher peaks.
+Volcanism in the last 2.5 million years has mostly occurred on the northwestern and southwestern sides of the range, but the precise age of the latest eruption is unknown.

 Names and etymology

-The Spectrum Range was labelled as the Rainbow Mountains on a BC Lands map published in 1929, which was followed by the renaming of the mountain range to the Spectrum Mountains in 1945.
-In 1954, the form of name was changed to the Spectrum Range in accordance to the Geological Survey of Canada memoir 247 published in 1948.
-These names for the mountain range refer to its multi-coloured rocks; pale green, light grey and white rocks weather to bright hues of orange, yellow and red.
-In the 1980 book Natural Wonders of the World, the Spectrum Range is also referred to as the Spectrums.
+The Spectrum Range was labelled as the Rainbow Mountains on a BC Lands map published in 1929; this was followed by the renaming of the mountain range to the Spectrum Mountains in 1945.
+In 1954, the form of name was changed to the Spectrum Range in accordance with Geological Survey of Canada memoir 247 published in 1948.
+These names for the range refer to its multi-coloured rocks; pale green, light grey and white rocks weather to bright hues of orange, yellow and red.
+In the 1980 book Natural Wonders of the World, the range is also referred to as the Spectrums.